Flesh Roxon: History

+The band's name had been chosen by vocalist and guitar player Nicky Rothen.

-In the summer of 2014, Flesh Roxon left Live Nation and signed a new deal with Finnish Stupido Records.
+In 2014, Flesh Roxon left Live Nation and signed a new deal with Finnish Stupido Records.
 The band's second long play Darker Side of Life was recorded in January 2015 at Studio Vire in Tampere with The Brains singer-guitarist Rene D La Muerte, who also co-produced the album with Flesh Roxon.
 In February 2015, the new single was released on the digital single God Sent Me to Hell, which was solo guided by Andy McCoy, who toured three tracks on the album.

 Peter Cordell (Petri Torkell) left the band in 2015.
 Antero Malinen from Hyvinkää was chosen as the drummer.
 Peter Cordell rejoined the band in 2016, when Malinen left the band's drummer's ball.
 Cordell played in the ranks of Flesh Roxon until 2019, when he left the drummer washed.
 Tuomas Vuorio (Thomas Roxon) from Turku was chosen as the new drummer.
 Vuorio is a well-known face in Finnish drum circles and has gained fame among the Death Metal band in Mysore.

 Flesh Roxon signed a record deal with German Blood Rite Records & Dark Wings in 2020 and released a new third studio album in October 2021.